Limits in Azure Database for PostgreSQL - Flexible Server

 Storage

-• Once configured, storage size can't be reduced.
-You have to create a new server with desired storage size, perform manual dump and restore and migrate your database(s) to the new server.
+• After you configure the storage size, you can't reduce it.
+You have to create a new server with the desired storage size, perform a manual dump and restore operation, and migrate your databases to the new server.

-• When the storage usage reaches 95% or if the available capacity is less than 5 GiB whichever is more, the server is automatically switched to read-only mode to avoid errors associated with disk-full situations.
-In rare cases, if the rate of data growth outpaces the time it takes to switch to read-only mode, your Server may still run out of storage.
+• When the storage usage reaches 95% or if the available capacity is less than 5 GiB (whichever is more), the server is automatically switched to read-only mode to avoid errors associated with disk-full situations.
+In rare cases, if the rate of data growth outpaces the time it takes to switch to read-only mode, your server might still run out of storage.
 You can enable storage autogrow to avoid these issues and automatically scale your storage based on your workload demands.

 • We recommend setting alert rules for storage used or storage percent when they exceed certain thresholds so that you can proactively take action such as increasing the storage size.
 For example, you can set an alert if the storage percentage exceeds 80% usage.

-• If you're using logical replication, then you must drop the logical replication slot in the primary server if the corresponding subscriber no longer exists.
-Otherwise, the WAL files accumulate in the primary filling up the storage.
-If the storage threshold exceeds certain threshold and if the logical replication slot isn't in use (due to a non-available subscriber), Azure Database for PostgreSQL flexible server automatically drops that unused logical replication slot.
-That action releases accumulated WAL files and avoids your server becoming unavailable due to storage getting filled situation.
+• If you're using logical replication, you must drop the logical replication slot in the primary server if the corresponding subscriber no longer exists.
+Otherwise, the write-ahead logging (WAL) files accumulate in the primary and fill up the storage.
+If the storage exceeds a certain threshold and if the logical replication slot isn't in use (because of an unavailable subscriber), Azure Database for PostgreSQL flexible server automatically drops that unused logical replication slot.
+That action releases accumulated WAL files and prevents your server from becoming unavailable because the storage is filled.

-• We don't support the creation of tablespaces, so if you're creating a database, don’t provide a tablespace name.
-Azure Database for PostgreSQL flexible server uses the default one that is inherited from the template database.
-It's unsafe to provide a tablespace like the temporary one because we can't ensure that such objects will remain persistent after server restarts, HA failovers, etc.
+• We don't support the creation of tablespaces.
+If you're creating a database, don't provide a tablespace name.
+Azure Database for PostgreSQL flexible server uses the default one that's inherited from the template database.
+It's unsafe to provide a tablespace like the temporary one, because we can't ensure that such objects will remain persistent after events like server restarts and high-availability (HA) failovers.

 Networking

-• Moving in and out of VNET is currently not supported.
+• Moving in and out of a virtual network is currently not supported.

-• Combining public access with deployment within a VNET is currently not supported.
+• Combining public access with deployment in a virtual network is currently not supported.

-• Firewall rules aren't supported on VNET, Network security groups can be used instead.
+• Firewall rules aren't supported on virtual networks.
+You can use network security groups instead.

-• Public access database servers can connect to the public internet, for example through postgres_fdw, and this access can't be restricted.
-VNET-based servers can have restricted outbound access using Network Security Groups.
+• Public access database servers can connect to the public internet; for example, through postgres_fdw.
+You can't restrict this access.
+Servers in virtual networks can have restricted outbound access through network security groups.

 Availability zones

 • Manually moving servers to a different availability zone is currently not supported.
-However, using the preferred AZ as the standby zone, you can enable HA.
-Once established, you can fail over to the standby and then disable HA.
+However, by using the preferred availability zone as the standby zone, you can turn on HA.
+After you establish the standby zone, you can fail over to it and then turn off HA.

 Postgres engine, extensions, and PgBouncer

-• Postgres 10 and older aren't supported as those are already retired by the open-source community.
-If you must use one of these versions, you need to use the Azure Database for PostgreSQL single server option, which supports the older major versions 9.5, 9.6 and 10.
+• Postgres 10 and older versions aren't supported, because the open-source community retired them.
+If you must use one of these versions, you need to use the Azure Database for PostgreSQL single server option, which supports the older major versions 9.5, 9.6, and 10.

 • Azure Database for PostgreSQL flexible server supports all contrib extensions and more.
-Please refer to PostgreSQL extensions.
+For more information, see PostgreSQL extensions.

-• Built-in PgBouncer connection pooler is currently not available for Burstable servers.
+• The built-in PgBouncer connection pooler is currently not available for Burstable servers.

-• Once you stop the Azure Database for PostgreSQL flexible server instance, it automatically starts after 7 days.
+• After you stop the Azure Database for PostgreSQL flexible server instance, it automatically starts after 7 days.

 Scheduled maintenance

-• You can change custom maintenance window to any day/time of the week.
-However, any changes made after receiving the maintenance notification will have no impact on the next maintenance.
-Changes only take effect with the following monthly scheduled maintenance.
+• You can change the custom maintenance window to any day/time of the week.
+However, any changes that you make after receiving the maintenance notification will have no impact on the next maintenance.
+Changes take effect only with the following monthly scheduled maintenance.

-• Backups are managed by the system, there's currently no way to run these backups manually.
+• The system manages backups.
+There's currently no way to run backups manually.
 We recommend using pg_dump instead.

-• When using the Point-in-time-Restore feature, the new server is created with the same compute and storage configurations as the server it is based on.
+• When you're using the point-in-time restore (PITR) feature, the new server is created with the same compute and storage configurations as the server that it's based on.

-• VNET based database servers are restored into the same VNET when you restore from a backup.
+• Database servers in virtual networks are restored into the same virtual networks when you restore from a backup.

 • The new server created during a restore doesn't have the firewall rules that existed on the original server.
-Firewall rules need to be created separately for the new server.
+You need to create firewall rules separately for the new server.

-• Restore to a different subscription isn't supported but as a workaround, you can restore the server within the same subscription and then migrate the restored server to a different subscription.
+• Restore to a different subscription isn't supported.
+As a workaround, you can restore the server within the same subscription and then migrate the restored server to a different subscription.